superform-xyz/superform-core/README.md

 We leave these in the repository to see intended behavior, but the following contracts and behaviors are out of scope:

 - Anything in [`src/vendor`](./src/vendor)
-- Exploits concerning the inappropriate behavior of permissioned roles
+- Exploits concerning the inappropriate behavior of keeper roles mentioned previously
 - Prior findings in any audit report linked in this readme

 ## Tests